HPENetworking/topology/doc/plugins.rst

 ::

-    >>> sw1.libs.my_foo_function(myarg1=275)
+    >>> sw1.libs.my.foo_function(myarg1=275)
     {'ham': 275}
+    >>> sw1.libs.my.FooClass("hi")
+    123

-Please note, all your functions are registered with the name of your communication library as prefix as your specified in the ``setup.py``.
+Please note, all your functions and classes are registered inside a namespace with the name of the communication library as you specified in the ``setup.py``

-Also, please note that all communication functions receive the *Engine Node* as first parameter, all other parameters are up to the function.
+Also, please note that all communication functions and classes receive the *Engine Node* as first parameter, all other parameters are up to the function.
 The ``enode`` argument can be used to store state or data for the library or to trigger calls to other libraries or commands as part of the communication flow.

 It is recommended to check first the availability of any dependency shell